 How Often Should You Wash Your Safety Vest?

-The frequency at which you wash your safety gear is contingent upon its use and the environment in which it is worn.
+The frequency at which you wash your safety gear depends on its use and the environment in which it is worn.
 Below are some guidelines for general use:

-Moderate Utilization: When worn only often and in clean surroundings, cleaning once per month could be enough.
+Moderate Utilization: When worn only occasionally and in clean surroundings, monthly cleaning may be sufficient.

-Moderate Utilization is advised for those who wear the vest regularly in dirtied conditions.
+Moderate Utilization is advised for those who wear the vest regularly in dirty conditions.
 Regular cleaning is also advised.

 For heavy Utilization in extreme environments or harsh conditions, the vests could require cleaning every time they are used.